-As a Division of the Scottish Government Agriculture, Food and Rural Communities Directorate with wide-ranging national environmental responsibilities on important issues such as the protection of crops, plant health and the monitoring of pesticide load in the Scottish diet, SASA is fully committed to ensuring continuous improvement in its own environmental performance.
+As a Division of the Scottish Government Agriculture and Rural Economy Directorate with wide-ranging national environmental responsibilities on important issues such as the protection of crops, plant health and the monitoring of pesticide load in the Scottish diet, SASA is fully committed to ensuring continuous improvement in its own environmental performance.

 SASA’s new Headquarters premises at Gogarbank, being occupied from the early part of 2006, have been designed with a high priority given to environmental aspects – notably in the use of sustainable and recyclable building materials, control of emissions, energy usage, water conservation, waste disposal and biodiversity.
 The new building, comprising laboratories, glasshouses, and supporting offices and ancillary accommodation, achieved an official “very good” rating under the BREEAM process (the Building Research Establishment’s Environmental Assessment Method).